cpfarher/highcharts-basicline/README.md

-Modified: add gauge vertical or horizontal:
+Modified: add gauge vertical or horizontal: see demo.html for use...

 highcharts-basicline polymer component